CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/view-planned-resource-capacity.md

 ## Manufacturing Orders tab

-Use the same navigation as above.
+Follow the same navigation steps as described above to view resource capacity in the Manufacturing Orders tab.

 ![Scheduling marked](./media/view-planned-resource-capacity/scheduling-marked-2.webp)

+---
+By utilizing the resource capacity view, you can effectively manage and adjust schedules to optimize resource usage, address overloads, and maintain efficient production planning.